the-vegetarian-vampire/Smart-Contract-Resources/README.md

    - [zkRollup](https://ethereum.org/en/developers/docs/scaling/zk-rollups/) - bundling transactions off chain and submitting a single transaction onchain
    - `zkSNARK` - succinct non interactive argument of knowledge
    - `optimistic rollup` - assumes transactions are valid by default until proven otherwise.
 Incorrect transactions are challenged and rolled back.
+   - zk-friendly vs. non-zk-friendly hash Functions: zk-friendly hash functions can be efficiently computed inside a zk-SNARK circuit, whereas non-zk-friendly ones can't.
+   - Nullifier in Zero Knowledge: It's a unique value associated with a secret, used in zk-SNARKs protocols (like Zcash) to prevent double-spending without revealing the secret itself.